 “… (the exercise) made me, literally, review and re-view the meaning of that document”

 “Slicing up the words, I got to focus.
 I looked at one word at a time.
 I found some of those words problematic.
 I asked “why would an organisation use this specific word?
-What would that mean for our organisation if we use this word?”"
+What would the meaning for our organisation be if we use this word?”"

 “Talk about a “close reading”!
 An enjoyable and creative way to dissect institutional language”.